 "I see no reason to not do something that could help me and other people," says Pat, a person living with dementia, who is involved in dementia research.

-There are many research projects taking place across Bristol and South Gloucestershire.
-Research topics are wide-ranging and include:
+Here are some of the many research projects taking place across Bristol, Bath and South Gloucestershire:

 The range of research undertaken is summarised in this report, table, and the results of the research survey undertaken by the Dementia HIT.